Post-Decree Modification Lawyer in Bethlehem, PA

 - Either parent’s schedule has significantly changed due to a new job or job loss

-- The child is old enough to request living with the other parent
+- The child is old enough to request to live with the other parent

-- Either parent or the child is suffering from a mental health condition, injury or illness
+- If the parent or the child is suffering from a mental health condition, injury, or illness

 - Either parent has developed a substance abuse addiction

-- Either parent has violated the currently existing order
+- When either parent has violated the currently existing order

-There are many reasons you may want to modify your child support, custody or alimony decrees.
-By working with a skilled and knowledgeable family law attorney, you can learn whether you have valid grounds to pursue modification or fight against your ex-spouse’s modifications.
+There are many reasons you may want to modify your child support, custody, or alimony decrees.
+By working with a skilled and knowledgeable family law attorney, you can determine whether you have valid grounds to pursue modification or contest your ex-spouse’s modifications.

 Dedicated Legal Representation You Can Count On

-If you’re in need of revising your existing child custody, child support or alimony orders, you should consult with an Allentown family law attorney.
+If you need to revise your existing child custody, child support, or alimony orders, consult with an Allentown family law attorney.
 Attorney Alexandria Crouthamel will work with you every step of the way to secure the changes you need.